 Unfortunately, not everyone has been blessed with long and thick eyelashes (hands up if you’re one of the unlucky few).

 This is nothing to fret about though; what with all the makeup products, faux eyelashes, serums, and cosmetic procedures out there that promise (spoiler alert: not all of them deliver) to help you with your eyelash woes.

 But for some people, the natural way is still the way to go.
-And by that we specifically mean considering what you put into your body.
-We all probably know by now that what we eat affects our skin, our hair, what have you.
+And by that, we specifically mean considering what you put into your body.
+We all probably know by now that what we eat affects our skin, our hair, and our overall health.

 But can you eat your way to thicker, longer, and healthier eyelashes?

 Well, how about we answer that now: YES YOU CAN.
 Here we’re going to give you examples of what to eat to help you achieve the eyelashes of your dreams!